 The importance of regular exercise incorporated into a healthy lifestyle and diet cannot be stressed enough in our quest for optimal health and longevity.

-In last week’s newsletter, I wrote about why nasal breathing (or Ayurvedic) exercise is so important as we strive for health and fitness.
+In last week’s newsletter, I wrote about why nose breathing exercise (or Ayurvedic exercise) is so important as we strive for health and fitness.
 Stress during exercise causes the production of a stress-fighting hormone called cortisol, along with other hormones that deliver a post-exercise hormonal desire for comfort foods.

 The desire to eat after exercise often exceeds the calories burned during exercise, ironically rendering exercise a fat-burning failure.
-The Ayurvedic approach to exercise suggests nasal breathing instead of mouth breathing during exercise to replace exercise stress with a chemistry of composure and calm.
+The Ayurvedic approach to exercise suggests nose breathing (nasal breathing) instead of mouth breathing during exercise to replace exercise stress with a chemistry of composure and calm.

 15 benefits of breathing through your nose during exercise:

-1. Nasal breathing drives oxygen more efficiently into the lower lobes of the lungs rather than staying in the upper lobes, as with mouth breathing.
-With nasal breathing, all five lobes of the lungs are used to breathe rather than just the upper two.
-The lower lobes of the lungs have more parasympathetic, calming and repairing nerve receptors, which are activated during nasal breathing exercise.
+1. Nose breathing drives oxygen more efficiently into the lower lobes of the lungs rather than staying in the upper lobes, as with mouth breathing.
+With nose breathing, all five lobes of the lungs are used to breathe rather than just the upper two.
+The lower lobes of the lungs have more parasympathetic, calming and repairing nerve receptors, which are activated during nose breathing exercise.
 The upper lobes have more sympathetic (fight or flight) stress receptors that are activated during mouth breathing exercise.
 (1)

 3. Breathing into the lower lobes of the lungs massages and exercises the diaphragm at the base of the lungs, making us more efficient deep breathers in the long run.